MichaelGarcia1011/NTT-Projects/README.md

-# NTT-Projects

-Creating a small business network
+# Project: Creating a Small Business Network

-## Stage1 : Network Setup
+## STAGE 1 : NETWORK SETUP

-## Step 1
+## Step 1: Drag Network Equipment into the Project.
-In GNS3 - drag all network equipment into the project and connect all the devices
+In GNS3 - Drag and connect all devices to the established WAN Cloud & WAN Switch.
 - FortiGate (Firewall)
 - LAN Switch
 - DMZ Switch